Drug-Induced Movement Disorders

 Distinguishing from PD

-- DaTscan normal (intact presynaptic neurons) vs. abnormal in PD
+- DaTscan typically normal (intact presynaptic neurons) vs. abnormal in PD — but DIP that has unmasked degenerative PD can show an abnormal DaTscan

-- Temporal drug relationship; bilateral symmetric; reversible on withdrawal (weeks to 18 months)
+- Temporal drug relationship; usually bilateral and symmetric; often reversible on withdrawal (weeks to 18 months) — persistence or progression after drug withdrawal should raise concern for underlying PD

 Clinical Pearl